kyma-project/community/concepts/eventing/performance evaluation/nats-jetstream/results_prod_HA.md

 ## Test Cases
 JetStream uses a NATS optimized RAFT algorithm for clustering and high availibilty.
 Each stream in JetStream has a assigned stream leader NATS server.
 For failure scenarios, there would be two main cases:

-1. The k8s Node crashes where stream leader NATS Pod is deployed.
+1. The Kubernetes Node crashes where stream leader NATS Pod is deployed.
-2. The k8s Node crashes where stream leader NATS Pod is not deployed.
+2. The Kubernetes Node crashes where stream leader NATS Pod is not deployed.

-In following sections we will run some test scenarios covering these two cases in order to check the behaviour of our system.
+In following sections, we will run some test scenarios covering these two cases in order to check the behaviour of our system.

 ---

-## Test Scenario 1: K8s Cluster Node deleted during test where stream leader NATS pod was NOT deployed
+## Test Scenario 1: Kubernetes cluster Node deleted during test where stream leader NATS Pod was NOT deployed

 ### Run ID: 8/6/2022T15:26 (Duration: 5m, Event Rate: 150rps)

-In this test run, the k8s Node was deleted where `eventing-nats-2` Pod was deployed.
+In this test run, the Kubernetes Node was deleted where `eventing-nats-2` Pod was deployed.
 The Node was deleted after 2 minutes of test execution.
 The `eventing-nats-2` Pod was not the stream leader.

 **State before test run:**
 - Stream: